 - Great on Everything: We even love this as a standby seasoning on our table.
 It tastes great on veggies and loads of other dishes!

-- Use approximately 2 Tbsp taco seasoning mix for each pound of ground meat (or to taste, of course.
-Some people may prefer 1 Tbsp, others up to 4 Tbsp).
+- Use approximately 2 tablespoons taco seasoning mix for each pound of ground meat (or to taste, of course.
+Some people may prefer 1 tablespoon, others up to 4 tablespoons).

 As with other any other taco seasoning, either use the mixture as is, or add approx. ¾ cup water to the beef and seasoning mixture to make a more “saucy” beef.